-On April 16, 2018, the Company entered into an amended lease to extend the term of its original lease to January 15, 2024 and relocate and expand its office space within the same office park in Newark, California.
-The Company has an option to further extend the term of the amended lease for an additional five years, which would commence upon the expiration of the lease term.
-The lease agreement includes an escalation clause for increased rent and a renewal provision allowing the Company to extend this lease for an additional five years by giving the landlord written notice of the election to exercise the option prior to the original expiration of the lease term.
-The lease provides for monthly base rent amounts escalating over the term of the lease and the lessor also agreed to fund and complete the construction of certain tenant improvements.
-The Company estimated the value of this tenant improvement allowance at \$2.1 million and recorded it as deferred rent liability and other current assets on the balance sheet at June 30, 2018.
+On April 16, 2018, the Company entered into an amended lease to extend the term of its original lease by five years to January 15, 2024 and relocate and expand its office space within the same office park in Newark, California to approximately 18,000 square feet.
+The lease agreement includes an escalation clause for increased rent and a renewal provision allowing the Company to extend this lease for an additional five years by giving the landlord written notice of the election to exercise the option prior to the amended expiration date of January 15, 2024.
+The lease agreement also requires the lessor to fund and complete the construction of certain tenant improvements.
+The Company estimated the value of this tenant improvement allowance at \$2.1 million and recorded it as deferred rent liability and other current assets on the balance sheet at September 30, 2018.
 It will be reclassified to leasehold improvements within property and equipment when realized, and depreciated over the remaining lease term.

-Rent expense was \$0.1 million for each of the three months ended June 30, 2018 and 2017, and \$0.3 million for each of the six months ended June 30, 2018 and 2017.
+Rent expense was \$0.1 million for the three months ended September 30, 2018 and 2017, respectively, and \$0.3 million for the nine months ended September 30, 2018 and 2017, respectively.